quartzjer/JCOR/draft-miller-json-constrained-representation-00.md

 7HgQ"}
 ```

-Using a Reference Set of `[1,"payload","signature","protected","alg","HS256","sub","name","admin"]`, the JSCN encoding would be 80 bytes.
+Using a Reference Set of `[1,"payload","signature","protected","alg","HS256","sub","name","admin"]`, the JCoR encoding would be 80 bytes.

 ``` ascii-art
 D4                                      # tag(20)